Apteryks/git-repo-go/README.md

 [![Build Status](https://github.com/Apteryks/git-repo-go/actions/workflows/go.yml/badge.svg)](https://github.com/alibaba/git-repo-go/actions/workflows/go.yml)

-## git-repo
+## git-repo-go

 **repo reimplemented in Golang and many others**

-`git-repo` is `repo` reimplemented in Golang and with many other features.
-Using `git-repo`, a developer can create code reviews (pull requests) from client side directly.
+`git-repo-go` is `repo` reimplemented in Golang and with many other features.
+Using `git-repo-go`, a developer can create code reviews (pull requests) from client side directly.
 There will be no fork, no feature branches, and no write permission needed.

-`git-repo` is a command line tool, which adds more sub-commands to git, and works for centralized git workflow like Gerrit, agit-flow of Alibaba.com, and other agit-flow alike protocols...
+`git-repo-go` is a command line tool, which adds more sub-commands to git, and works for centralized git workflow like Gerrit, agit-flow of Alibaba.com, and other agit-flow alike protocols...

 ## Installation

-Download or compile the binary of `git-repo` from this repository, and install (copy) the executable of `git-repo` to proper location, such as `/usr/bin` of Linux and MacOS, and `C:\Windows\system32` of Windows.
+Download or compile the binary of `git-repo-go` from this repository, and install (copy) the executable of `git-repo-go` to proper location, such as `/usr/bin` of Linux and MacOS, and `C:\Windows\system32` of Windows.

 After installation, execute the following command to validate the installation:

-    git repo version
+    git repo-go version

-## Git aliases installed from git-repo
+## Git aliases installed from git-repo-go

-`git-repo` installs some useful git configurations for user, some unique alias commands are:
+`git-repo-go` installs some useful git configurations for user, some unique alias commands are:

-    git peer-review => git repo upload --single git pr => git repo upload --single git download => git repo download --single
+    git peer-review => git repo-go upload --single git pr => git repo-go upload --single git download => git repo-go download --single

 ## Single repository mode